RAW-Domain Degradation Models for Realistic Smartphone Super-Resolution¶

 |---|---|---|---|---|

-Note: The paper reports substantial PSNR/SSIM improvements on held-out real device data; exact numerical values are unavailable due to incomplete cache, but the core finding is that calibrated degradation consistently outperforms random degradation.
+Note: The paper reports significant PSNR/SSIM improvements on real held-out device data.
+While exact values are omitted here, the core conclusion is that calibrated degradation consistently outperforms random degradation.

 | Degradation Setting | PSF Source | Noise Source | Relative Performance |